 Kanematsu plans to step up initiatives in the high-value-added pharmaceuticals/life science field, including the sale of pharmaceutical raw materials and intermediates.

 To differentiate itself from other companies, Kanematsu plans to actively propose packaged products covering raw materials, products, and related equipment and materials.

-Acquired Benoit, a US oilfield tubing company (October 2012): Along with JFE Steel Corporation, Kanematsu acquired US oilfield tubing manufacturer Benoit for approximately JPY7.3bn, making Benoit a subsidiary.
-At its plant in Houma, Louisiana, Benoit manufactures tubing used in oil and gas exploration, and produces and sells threaded pipe ends and various other oilfield parts.
+Acquired Benoit, a US steel tubing company (October 2012): Along with JFE Steel Corporation, Kanematsu acquired US steel tubing manufacturer Benoit for approximately JPY7.3bn, making Benoit a subsidiary.
+At its plant in Houma, Louisiana, Benoit manufactures steel tubing used in oil and gas exploration, and produces and sells threaded tubing ends and various other oilfield parts.
 Kanematsu notes that the specialty threading products Benoit began manufacturing more than 30 years ago have gained a strong reputation among major oilfield developers around the world.
 Benoit’s specialty threading products have a US market share of around 30%.

 Built a second factory at Benoit (October 2014): Benoit Premium Threading, a subsidiary established jointly by Kanematsu and JFE Steel, built a second plant in Waller County, Texas, on the site of the Eagle Ford shale oil and gas field.
 Total investment was approximately JPY3.5bn.

 Made equity-method investment in South Korean steel sheet manufacturer (March 2019): Kanematsu made an equity-method investment in a steel sheet processing manufacturer with an established track record as a primary subcontractor for major South Korean home appliance manufacturers.
 The investee has also been expanding into the construction and automotive fields in recent years.